cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 How to build such a Segment Tree as effectively as possible?
 As always we approach this problem recursively: let the lists of the left and right children already be constructed, and we want to build the list for the current vertex.
 From this view the operation is known trivial and can be accomplished in linear time:
-We only need to combine the two sorted lists into one, which can be done by iteration over them using two pointers.
+We only need to combine the two sorted lists into one, which can be done by iterating over them using two pointers.
 The C++ STL already has an implementation of this algorithm.

 Because this structure of the Segment Tree and the similarities to the merge sort algorithm, the data structure is also often called "Merge Sort Tree".